• de

 Selected Publications:

 Places to be.
 On negotiating differences in Europe, in: On site, in time.
-Negotiating differences in Europe, ed. for the Leibniz Institute of European History (IEG) by Joachim Berger, Irene Dingel and Johannes Paulmann, Mainz 2016.
-URL (open access): http://en.ieg-differences.eu/introduction.
+Negotiating differences in Europe, Mainz 2016.
+URL: http://en.ieg-differences.eu/introduction.

 Anna Amalia von Sachsen-Weimar-Eisenach (1739–1807).
 Denk- und Handlungsräume einer ›aufgeklärten‹ Herzogin, Heidelberg 2003.